apify/crawlee/README.md

                 });
             });

-            // Simply fetch the HTML of the page and store it to the default dataset.
-In local
+            // Store the results to the default dataset.
+In local configuration,
-            // configuration, the data will be stored as JSON files in ./apify_storage/datasets/default await Apify.pushData({
+            // the data will be stored as JSON files in ./apify_storage/datasets/default await Apify.pushData({
                 url: request.url,
                 title,